Orange County Construction Accident Lawyers

 Third-Party Liability Claims

 In some cases, a third party may be responsible for a construction site accident.
 This can include subcontractors, equipment manufacturers, or property owners whose indirect participation contributed to or resulted in the incident.
-Workers can file a personal injury lawsuit against these third parties and seek additional compensation damages.
+Workers can file a personal injury lawsuit against these third parties and seek additional damages they may be entitled to.

 Social Security Disability Benefits